 - It is required that you wear a face covering when around people not of the same household, irrespective of physical distance.
 This includes inside private residences.
 You can make your own face covering.
 See this guidance from the State of Delaware and the CDC.
 The specifics of the order can be found in the Fourth Revision to the Twenty-Seventh Modification to the state of emergency at the bottom of the page.

 - In addition to good hand washing, make sure you clean your phone at least 4 times a day.
 See guidance here.

-Changes at the Newark Police Department (as of December 1, 2020):
+Changes at the Newark Police Department (current as of February 1, 2021):

 - When possible, police dispatchers have been instructed to ask callers about their potential exposure to the virus and whether they are experiencing any symptoms.